Choices Pet Sitters

 “I love the animals I work with, enjoy the time I spend with them.
 I’m proud to say I know a little about the personality of each pet that has graced my life.
 My relationships with some of the super-shy pets (who, according to the owners I was never supposed to see) are very special and ones I will remember always,” commented Linda.

 Dylan is our Dog Walker / Pet Sitter (Part-time – Summer) who works with both large and small animals.
 His experience comes from helping to care for and raising several cats, dogs, and birds as well as shadowing the Manager on her visits.
 Shadowing has helped Dylan train in the specifics of our standard operating procedures as well as learn more about canine body language.
-He has been with Choices Pet Sitters first as an apprentice and then a part-time summer staff sitter for 6 years.
+He has been with Choices Pet Sitters for 7 years first as an apprentice and then a part-time summer staff sitter.

 7am - 7pm